telliott99/geometry_utils/README.md

 <img src="figures/right_tri_similarity.png" width=400>

-A proof that extends the similarity of right triangles to similarity for all triangles.
+A proof that extends similarity of right triangles to similarity for all triangles.

-**Phi in the hexagon**
+**ϕ in the hexagon**

 <img src="figures/Phi_hex_label.png" width=400>

-Show that AP/AB = phi.
-MF is half the radius of the circle on Q.  The rest is algebra and an application of the Pythagorean theorem.
+Show that AP/AB = ϕ.

+MF is half the radius of the circle on Q.

+The rest is algebra and an application of the Pythagorean theorem.
+[Bogolmony]

 <h4>Notes</h4>